jcgamezr/Pruebas/InformeFinal.md

-## CONTROL  ID.GV-4: ID.RA-3: Threats, both internal and external, are identified and documented
+## CONTROL ID.RA-3: Threats, both internal and external, are identified and documented
+## CONTROL PR.AC-4: Access permissions and authorizations are managed
+## CONTROL PR.DS-2: Data-in-transit is protected
+## CONTROL PR.DS-2: PR.IP-1: A baseline configuration of information technology systems is created and maintained